Auto Insurance Ratings Variables

 When it comes to automobile insurance, a lot of factors go into determining an individual’s premium.
 These factors are referred to in the insurance industry as rating variables.
 Recently, some debate and even legal questions have surfaced as to the use of these factors.
 However, rating variables impact the cost of auto insurance for every driver.
 Let’s look at how they’re used and how they actually play a role in keeping insurance costs down.

 The Insurance Information Institute (III) defines rating variables as “the characteristics of individual policyholders that can help approximate the cost of their risks.”
 Variables used include make and model of car, gender, age, and driving history.
 These factors work to create a risk profile that helps determine a policy rate.
+Therefore, some variables can help cut your costs and premiums down, whereas other variables may require heftier payments.
 To keep these variables as fair and accurate as possible, statistical data that is credible and homogeneous is used.
 Industry standards demand that this data is also both objective and verifiable.

 This is not a new idea.
 Actuaries (those who work to determine individual risks and set insurance policies) have been using rating variables for decades and these variables are already regulated by each state.
 However, certain variables have been questioned lately and specific legislation passed to regulate the use of these ratings.